 As to the assertion of retroactive ratemaking, the fundamental purpose of creating a deferral is to recognize that the costs were not being recovered in rates when incurred.
 Moreover, the test period in this case is the 12 months ending December 31, 2016 adjusted for known and measurable charges through December 31, 2017.
 Consequently, many of the costs are within the test period as adjusted.
 As to the 2015 costs, the Commission determines they along with subsequently incurred costs have been properly deferred for recovery in this case, were extraordinary when incurred, and were not being recovered in rates in effect at the time incurred.
-DEC notified the Commission to defer in December 2016.
+DEC notified the Commission of its decision to establish the ARO in December 2015 and sought permission to defer in December 2016.
 The AGO commented on the DEC request and did not object to the timing of the request.